 From this one may see that there is no reason to pity old people.
 Instead, young people should envy them.
 It is true that the old have no opportunities, no possibilities in the future.
 But they have more than that.
 Instead of possibilities in the future, they have realities in the past—the potentialities they have actualized, the meanings they have fulfilled, the values they have realized—and nothing and nobody can ever remove these assets from the past.

-Frankl says that society mistakenly adores achievement, success, happiness, and youth.
+Frankl further argues that society mistakenly adores achievement, success, happiness, and youth.
 However, the quest for meaning is the most worthwhile pursuit and the only way to true happiness.
 Life’s tragedies—pain, guilt, and death—may lead to meaninglessness, but they don’t have to.
 We can be optimistic.
 We can find meaning through our work, our relationships, and by nobly bearing our suffering.